ambientum/ambientum/README.md

 ### Documentation / Tutorials
 All you need to know in order to create and maintain your environment is on our Wiki (@todo create wiki and update link here)

-### TL;DR
-If you're something like me, you don't have all the patience of reading documentations fully, so here are the supported images and they matching docker-compose entries.
-Although We highly recommend you to read the whole wiki.

 > We expect to release a config generator supporting both docker-compose, docker cloud (formerly Tutum) and Rancher real soon.

 |Repository                | Images/Tags                  | Description                                        |
 |--------------------------|------------------------------|----------------------------------------------------|